 I’ve received an invite to book my vaccination but can’t get through to the booking appointment line.
 What should I do?

-Unfortunately our vaccine booking phone lines are extremely busy.
+Please use the online booking link you have received to book your appointment.
+If you are unable to book this way you can phone the vaccine booking line provided.
+Please be aware that our phone lines are extremely busy.
 We are doing everything we can to increase the number of calls we can handle and appreciate your patience.

 Vaccinations are by appointment only and we will contact you and invite you to make an appointment.